jamalshahverdiev/python-general-public-codes/switch-port-shut-noshut/README.md

 #### Just edit `config.ini` file for the credentials and ports

-#### I don't remember real purpose of this code files but, I wrote this long time ago for the network negineers
+#### I don't remember real purpose of this code files but, I wrote this long time ago for the network engineers